 Gather around, everyone.
-It’s time to talk turkey, or tofurkey, or ham, or leg of lamb, or whatever roast beast is served at your holiday feast.
-Even if we don’t do it any other time of year, most of us gather with family or friends this month.
-In person.
+It’s time to talk turkey, tofurkey, ham, leg of lamb or whatever roast beast is served at your holiday feast.
+Even if we don’t do it any other time of year, most of us gather with family or friends over the holidays -- in person.

 Food may be the centerpiece, but it’s not the real reason we gather.
 We get together to reconnect with those we love, to see familiar faces, perhaps out of a sense of duty or tradition.

 Sometimes we look forward with joy to these events, sometimes with trepidation, but there is value in spending time with our families and communities.
 We gain more than we realize from the time to share our history and traditions or to make new ones.

 In a new book, Stories Around the Table: Laughter Wisdom and Strength in Military Life, more than forty military family authors gathered around a literary table to share their stories.
 Ten of those authors talked about why they gather around a real table, not just at the holidays but all year long, and what they do when they get there: